Parents and Students

 STEAM programs allow students to explore and problem solve in combined subject areas of science, technology, engineering, art, and math.
-Our STEAM programs are suitable for grades 4 and up, and will be customized to your age group.
+Our STEAM programs are suitable for grades 3 and up.
+Programs can be tailored to your class needs.

-Construction Challenges – Using household objects, take on challenges provided by library staff.
-Build the tallest tower, or a bridge crossing between stacks of books.
-Challenges and material requirements would be provided in advance, with the session focusing on the building and testing.
+Construction Challenges – Using different materials, take on challenges provided by library staff.
+Build the tallest tower, earthquake resistant buildings, or a bridge crossing between stacks of books.
+The library will coordinate with teachers in advance of the visit to adapt the activity so they support class units.

 Grow Into Reading Programs

 Grow Into Reading story times present interactive activities that support the development of early literacy skills.
 Children who are exposed to reading and writing before the age of 5 are better equipped for future academic success.
 These programs are based on the principles and skills of the Every Child Ready to Read initiative, created by the American Library Association.

 Included in our Books for Babies kit is a board book, as well as other useful information from the Library and community.

 This literacy project is a service designed to introduce the public library to parents and babies from birth to six months and is available to Library cardholders.